 The clocks go back one hour on 30 October.
 They go forward again to British Summer Time (Greenwich Mean Time + one hour) on 25 March 2012.

-If you’re looking for somewhere to stay, check out my favourite hotels in London on my London hotels page.
+If you’re looking for somewhere to stay, check out my favourite hotels in London on my London Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in London page.